 You can do that by following these steps.

-The example above highlights how AppScreens has a lengthy, setup-heavy design process because of its complex UX/UI, which slows users down.
+The example above highlights that AppScreens has a lengthy, setup-heavy design process due to its complex UX/UI, which slows users down.

 Verdict